 - Scale: S3-compatible solutions are designed to scale in a single namespace, and without disruption, to an exabyte.
 Grow your storage without adding workload.

-- 70% less cost than public cloud: With industry standard hardware, these solution deliver the greatest value: less cost per GB and higher density.
+- 70% less cost than public cloud: With industry-standard hardware, these solutions deliver the greatest value: less cost per GB and higher density.
 Also, no ingress/egress fees.

 - Performance: Hardware is in your data center for low latency and high bandwidth.

 - Control: Data is behind your firewall, so you consistently apply security and control access.